julianarhee/2p-pipeline/README.md

 b.
 Align timecourses to acquisition events:
 ```
-python ./paradigm/align_acquisition_events.py -i <ANIMALID> -S <SESSION> -A <ACQUISITION> -R <RUN> -t traces001 -b 1.0 -T raw
+python ./paradigm/tifs_to_data_arrays.py -i <ANIMALID> -S <SESSION> -A <ACQUISITION> -R <RUN> -t traces001
 ```

-All repetitions of a given trial-type are plotted together on PSTH-like figures for each ROI.
-Here, we want to align the raw traces extracted in trace-set *traces001* to stimulus events, with *1.0 second* baseline period before stimulus-onset.
-The baseline value sets how many seconds prior to an event we want to use to calculate df/f.
+All .tif files in a block (or set of blocks) are parsed and aigned to trials for each ROI.
+Use -h to see preprocessing options (e.g., smoothing, drift-correction) and trial alignment options (e.g., pre-ITI baseline duration, post-stimulus offset duration).

 ### 5. Visualization
 ```
+python /paradigm/plot_responses.py                  # For each ROI, create PSTH-style plots of each stimulus (Use -h to see options for arranging figure grid based on stimulus config).
+python /visualization/plot_session_summary.py       # Plot session summary based on stimulus (i.e., experiment) type. *NOTE: Runs are combined at this step, if specified.
+Stats to determine visual/selective cells.
 python /visualization/plot_roi_timecourses.py       # Plot timecourse for a specified ROI for all files.
 High-light stim reps.
-python /paradigm/roi_subplots_by_stim.py            # For each ROI, create PSTH-style plots of each stimulus
-python /paradigm/plot_slice_rois.py                 # Plot each ROI on average slice image.
 ```

 Notes: Python scripts require additional options specific for the experiment (add -h handle to view arguments and descriptions).
 See demo_pipeline.py (.mat) for more info.